In a mental health crisis? Call or text 988. Emergency: 911.

 Not a verdict.
 A record.

 What happened before tells us something.
 Not who you are.
-What your body and brain tolerated.
 What helped partway.
 What never quite landed.

 An older man sitting on the worn wooden steps of his back porch, glancing down at his boot, in flat overcast late-afternoon light